 Yes.
 NCAA Football, March Madness, and other college sporting events are available on Illinois sportsbooks.
 The catch?
 You can’t bet on any game or match involving an Illinois school.
 Unfortunately for fans of Northwestern, U of I, NIU, and other Illinois schools, the Land of Lincoln’s laws prohibit these bets, whether played in Illinois or out-of-state.

 No. Right now, there are no esports bets available in Illinois.
-In fact, esports is absent from the state’s legislation.
+In fact, esports are absent from the state’s legislation.

 Whether esports betting becomes legal in Illinois could be determined by how lawmakers categorize esports in general.
 Illinois betting laws prohibit wagering on “non-sporting events” such as elections or awards shows.
 If esports end up in that same category, they could be prohibited.